Brahma chicken: Characteristics

 Three color varieties are recognised in the American Standard of Perfection: light, dark, and buff.
 The light Brahma has a base color of white, with black hackles edged in white and a black tail; the saddle-feathers of the cock are striped with black.
 The dark Brahma has the most notable difference between cock and hen: the hen has a dark gray and black penciled coloration with the same hackle as the light, whereas the cock has black and white hackles and saddle feathers, and a black base and tail; the wings are white-shouldered, and the primary feathers are edged with white.
 The Buff Brahma has the same pattern of black as the light, but with a golden buff base color instead of white.

 The Australian Poultry Association has accepted black, blue, partridge, crele and barred varieties of Brahma in addition to the standard light, dark, and buff.

 Weight averages about 5.5 kg for cocks and 4.5 kg for hens.
-Brahma chickens can grow to a considerable height; in 2013, the world record for the tallest chicken was given to a Light Brahma rooster named "Little John", with a height of 26 inches.